 My advice?
 Know your audience.
 If you are a health coach and you want to work with an acupuncturist, make sure you know that we are primary care providers in some states and very tightly regulated in others.
 As much as I love ACE and am certified by them, their literature to train health coaches and personal trainers (both certificates I hold from them) imply that acupuncturists are certified the way yoga teachers, personal trainers, and health coaches are certified.
 We are not.
 We are licensed.
 If you’d like to learn more about our credentials and our board exams, there’s a blog post about the biomedicine board exam (here) and the full panoply of boards (here).
 We are licensed.

 If you want to work with an acupuncturist or get referrals from one, do go into the introduction knowing our background on a broad level (our credentials) and being aware of the individual in terms of specifics.
 Is this a solo practice?
 Then this is a small business just like yours.
 Don’t just ask for referrals.
 Be ready to show that you have something to offer the acupuncturist too.
 Have you tried acupuncture?
 Are you willing to come see me for an acupuncture or a tui na treatment?
 There are lots of benefits to tui na and other forms of traditional Chinese bodywork, as you can see, here, and if I’ve treated you and I know you, I am much more inclined to send someone to you.
 I’m not the acupuncturist or health coach for everyone, and if I’m primarily treating someone with in-office bodywork or acupuncture, I am inclined to refer out.
 I also do not treat married couples.
-When the happy, healing spouse wants their partner to start acupuncture too, I find someone else to do that work.
+When the happy, healing spouse wants their partner to start acupuncture or bodywork too, I find someone else to do that work.
 My patients trust me and for good reason.
 I will only refer to people I know and when I refer, I do so because I sincerely believe that the referral will benefit my patient.

 ~~~If I want to work with you…~~~

 If I contact you and ask if we might refer to each other, it’s because I’ve looked at your web site.
 I am not going to ask a busy doctor to drop everything and chat with me but if you have something to offer that many of my clients or patients need, I will reach out and see if you have time for me to come by your office for a brief introduction.
-If you are a personal trainer or a health coach with a specialty different from mine that’s useful, or you are a yoga instructor or a psychotherapist?
+If you are a personal trainer or a health coach or a bodywork therapist with a specialty different from mine that’s useful, or you are a yoga instructor or a psychotherapist?
 I will only refer to you if I’ve spoken with you and gotten a good feel for whether or not I can in good conscience send my clients to you.

 Here is a tip: my name is Paula pronounced the Spanish way (Pa-U-la, emphasis on the u) and that’s a great test of your listening skills when I meet you.
 If you can’t pronounce it, that’s no problem.
 Most English-speaking people can say the word “pow” and if you can say “Pow-la” that is close enough.
 If you don’t bother, and I will repeat my name again to you so that you get a second chance, that tells me that you’re not a good listener and not very culturally aware.
 I met a group of therapists at their open house recently.
 I will not ever send anyone their way because not a one even tried.
 A therapist needs to be a good listener.
 I don’t insist that clients and patients pronounce my name correctly.
-I don’t even insist on that for personal trainers or yoga teachers (although I appreciate it).
+I don’t even insist on that for personal trainers or yoga teachers or bodywork therapists (although I appreciate it).
 But with psychotherapists?
 Being a good listener and respecting someone’s identity is the sine qua non of psychotherapy.
-They lost me at the introduction because they were not good listeners.
+They lost me at the introduction because they were not good listeners and they demonstrated a lack of intercultural awareness.
 Whatever you purport to do on a professional level, I look and listen to see and hear how consistently and well you do it before I send my treasured clients and patients to you for whatever it is.
 (And I assume that you do the same with me if you reach out to me).

 Long story short: little things do count.

-For personal trainers, health coaches, and yoga teachers?
+For personal trainers, health coaches, bodywork therapists, and yoga teachers?
 There is a difference between me sending someone to you as a complement to the primary strategy vs. me sending someone to you because I think that what you offer benefits the client or patient more than what I have to offer.
 A client is someone I work with as a health coach or wellness educator.
 Patients come to me for traditional Chinese services and that can come in the form of wellness coaching combined with acupuncture, herbs, and/or hands-on treatment.
 There can be some overlap but I don’t mix the metaphors past a certain extent.
 (Note: I am always mindful of scope of practice; that there is an MD up the line from me often factors in, or I refer to Western practitioners if something I see is out of my realm).